-- New for Fall 2012 will be a special Foundations for Success Class (COLL101) just for veterans.
+- A special Foundations for Success course (COLL101) just for veterans.
 We know that transitioning from military service to student life can be challenging.
 This class will address the unique academic, financial, physical and social needs of veterans transitioning to college.
-This class will be offered on Tuesday evenings from 5 – 7:40 pm.
-Contact Jan Jones for more information.

-- Our Financial Aid office is dedicated to help all students take advantage of resources that may be available.
+- Our Financial Aid Office is dedicated to helping all students take advantage of resources that may be available.
 We encourage all veterans as well as the dependents of deceased or disabled veterans to file the Free Application for Federal Student Aid (FAFSA) at fafsa.gov.
 In most cases, in addition to veteran benefits, veterans are also eligible for federal student aid – federal Pell grant and Direct Student loan.

-- From Disability Assistance to Free Tutoring, the Learning Center is SCCC’s one stop center for academic support.
+- From Disability Assistance to FREE tutoring, the Learning Center is SCCC’s one-stop center for academic support.

 Principles of Excellence:

 President Obama signed Executive Order 13607: Establishing Principles of Excellence for Educational Institutions Serving Service Members, Veterans, Spouses and Other Family Members on April 27, 2012.
-These principles were developed to strengthen oversight, enforcement, and accountability of education programs, and to ensure our service members, Veterans, and their families have the information they need to make informed decisions concerning their well-earned educational benefits.
+These principles were developed to strengthen oversight, enforcement, and accountability of education programs, and to ensure our service members, veterans, and their families have the information they need to make informed decisions concerning their well-earned educational benefits.

 The Department of Veterans Affairs sent a letter to college and university presidents on May 31, 2012 asking them to publicly commit to providing this information to veterans and their families.
 Officials from both the Department of Veterans Affairs and the Department of Education will be working to develop a standardized format for schools to use to provide this information.